Rate Limits

 Deployment limits

-Script deployments have additional constraints:
+Script deployments have one hard constraint:

-- Maximum script size: 1 MB
+- Maximum script size: 1 MB per version